Harsha Walia: Controversies

-On June 30, 2021, controversy arose after Walia retweeted a Twitter news article from Vice World News on the burning of two Catholic churches, adding the comment: "Burn it all down".
+On June 30, 2021, controversy arose after Walia, while serving as Executive Director of the BC Civil Liberties Association, retweeted a Twitter news article from Vice World News on the burning of two Catholic churches, adding the comment: "Burn it all down".
 Her tweet was condemned by British Columbia's Public Safety Minister Mike Farnworth as "disgusting and reprehensible."
 Calls were made for Walia's resignation and for her to issue an apology.
 Walia said that she was not supporting arson; she said that "Burn it all down" meant "a call to dismantle all structures of violence, including the state, settler-colonialism, empire, the border etc." She received support from the Union of British Columbia Indian Chiefs (UBCIC), though the statement released by the UBCIC did not mention the tweet itself.
 She resigned as executive director of the BC Civil Liberties Association over the issue on July 16, 2021.

-In 2023 Walia received criticism for comments made at a rally supporting Palestine where she said: "how beautiful is the spirit to get free that Palestinians literally learned how to fly on hang gliders."
-This was in reference to paragliders being used in the Hamas attack on Israel on October 7th, 2023.
+In 2023, Walia received criticism for comments made at a rally supporting Palestine where she said: "how beautiful is the spirit to get free that Palestinians literally learned how to fly on hang gliders."
+This was in reference to paragliders being used in the Hamas attack on Israel on October 7, 2023.